Patch News History

 In the August Patch News I reported on the Lancaster that Percy Vears had built.
 Sadly on its first flight we found there was a major glitch whenever the retracts were operated and the Lanc crashed.
 The damage wasn’t too bad and Percy did the necessary repairs and fitted a separate battery to power the retracts and when ground tested all seemed well.

 So in October we tried again and this time I decided to not try switching the retracts until the Lanc has reached a decent height.
 The plane took-off ok but was a fair bit out of trim and very twitchy which seemed strange as on the previous attempt the Lancaster was only slightly out of trim and wasn’t twitchy.
 But by the time I’d got onto the downwind leg I’d pretty much sorted things out and the Lanc was at a reasonable height.
 Then the plane pitched up but levelled out with some down elevator but after a few seconds went into a right hand spiral and nothing I tried made any difference.
 The only clue as to what went wrong was that the transmitter telemetry screen had switched from displaying how many the milliamp hours were left in the flight pack to showing the receiver voltage.
 The display only switches from the chosen setting when something reaches an alarm level so although the receiver battery voltage was showing at 4.9v (which should have been ok) presumably it had dropped to a dangerous level previously before recovering when the plane crashed.
+When Dougal watched the video he thought maybe the plane had a rearward C of G, that would explain why it was so twitchy I suppose.
+I really don’t know what went wrong, I’m pretty sure it didn’t tip stall into a spin so can only think it was a drop in receiver voltage that caused the spiral and lack of control.
+Take a look at the video and see what you think.

 The result wasn’t pretty and I’m not sure Percy will repair it this time.